sean-parent/sean-parent.github.io/papers-and-presentations.md

 ### What’s Your Function?

-Abstract: A function is a fundamental building block in software development and a key tool for designing efficient and maintainable systems.
+Abstract: A function is a fundamental building block in software development and a vital tool for designing efficient and maintainable systems.
 This talk looks at the characteristics of a “good” function and provides practical guidance on when and how to refactor and utilize existing libraries to develop _Better Code_.

 Note: This talk was presented at the [Northwest C++ User’s Group](https://nwcpp.org).
 The slides linked from here are generated from a Jupyter notebook and are under development.